 - Giving a public presentation about the project;

-- Submitting a report within 30 days on the project for publication in the Osler Library Newsletter.
+- Submitting a report on the project, suitable for publication in the Osler Library Newsletter.

 The Larose-Osler Artist-in-Residence will be encouraged to meet with students and faculty members and to take part in the life and culture of the University.

 The work will remain the property of the artist, however, recognition of support should be given to Dre Michele Larose and to the Osler Library for the History of Medicine.

 Interested artists should send the following information: